MatthijsvdWielen/firely-docs-simplifier/implementation_guide/create_your_first_ig.rst

 **Topic**

-As is described below, you can set the ``topic`` of the page like this, but with the release of Simplifier 30.5 it is possible to set any properties here that can also be used in the rendering widgets.
+As is :ref:`described below <_pagelinkingTopic>`, you can set the ``topic`` of the page like this, but with the release of Simplifier 30.5 it is possible to set any properties here that can also be used in the rendering widgets.

 **Subject**